-This list indicates the tasks to consider after installing AM:
+The following list shows you different tasks you should consider after installing AM:

 Core Administrative Tasks

 - Learn about realms, configure them, and connect them to identity stores. - Configure AM's cookie domain. - Learn about other types of configuration stores and decide if your environment would benefit from having dedicated application stores.